Skip to main content

-As gridlock and construction seem to only be on the rise, many have their personal time being infringed on by traffic.
-Getting cut off, having someone steal your parking spot, slow drivers impeding traffic and other people not abiding by road rules can also add to the frustration.
-It’s potentially dangerous if you don’t control your emotions at the moment.
+Road rage is a problem.
+We’ve all seen it happen and many have been a victim of it.
+You may even be guilty of it yourself.
+As gridlock and construction seem to rise, many find their personal time infringed on by traffic.
+Getting cut off, having someone steal your parking spot, slow drivers impeding traffic, and other people not abiding by road rules can also add to the frustration.
+It’s potentially dangerous if you don’t control your emotions.

 We’ve gathered information to help you understand road rage and how to do your best to prevent aggressive behaviour on the road.